-A graduate of Tulane University School of Law, cum laude, Charlotte Cassady moved to Seattle in 1990 to work in the areas of labor, employment, and school law.
+After graduating from Tulane University School of Law, cum laude, in 1989, Charlotte moved to Seattle to practice labor and education law in Seattle’s largest law firm.
 She then decided to pursue a career in public interest law and became focused on child advocacy work while volunteering for TeamChild, a legal services organization dedicated to protecting the rights and education of at-risk youth.

 Charlotte enjoys giving talks in the community on her areas of expertise.
-If you are interested in having Charlotte or one of Cassady Law’s staff members speak at your event, please contact the office.
+If you are interested in having Charlotte speak at your event, please contact the office.